peterk/srt_equalizer/README.md

 so I can discuss with you a complex and difficult issue, an issue that is one of the most profound of our time.
 ```

-Using this code to shorten the subtitles to a maximum length of 42 chars:
+To adjust line length to a maximum length of 42 chars you can use SRT equalizer like this:

 ```python